uvarov-frontend/vanilla-calendar-pro/package/README.md

 ## Sponsor

+Everyone who supported the project is [here](https://buymeacoffee.com/uvarov).

-This project is tested with BrowserStack.
+This project is tested with [BrowserStack](https://www.browserstack.com).

 ## License